sopel/botocross/README.md

 # License

-Licensed under the Apache License, Version 2.0, see LICENSE for details.
+Licensed under the MIT License (MIT), see LICENSE for details.